iainctduncan/papers/source/design.rst

 I will discuss in some depth the linguistic reasons for choosing a Lisp language, but first I will outline the reasons I could not simply use the built-in js object to satisfy the project goals.

-At first glance, the js objects seems like a pretty good solution.
+At first glance, the js objects seems like a comprehensive solution.
-It runs in Max, it can send and receive Max messages, tt has access to Max externals, it has a scheduler facility (the Task objects), and it's a high-level language with some modern features such as dictionaries, lexical scoping, and closures.
+It runs in Max, it can send and receive Max messages, it has access to Max global data structures such as tables and buffers, it has a scheduler facility in the Task object (Taylor, 2020).

-Unfortunately, the js object has a serious implementation issue - it *only* executes in the lower-priority main thread.
-It is not clear why this is so, and indeed in previous versions (TODO version?) of Max it was possible to run in both threads.
-However, this has been the case since at least Max 7 (TODO date).
+.. citation (Taylor, 2020) FIX
+Linguistically, it's a high-level language with various modern features such as automatic memory management, objects, lexical scoping, and functional programming techiques such as closures, and is now one of the most popular languages in the world (Sun, 2017).
+.. citation (Sun, 2017) CHECK

-Any messages sent to the js object from the scheduler thread are implicity queued to the main thread and handled on its next pass.
+Unfortunately, the js object in Max has a serious implementation issue - current versions of Max it *only* executes in the lower-priority main thread.
+Any messages sent to the js object from the scheduler thread are implicity queued to the main thread and handled on its next pass (docs.cycling74.com).
+.. citation (docs.cycling74.com) FIX
 The result of this is that timing of events handled in the js object is not reliable - depending on other activity, execution of messages can be delayed, with this delay large enough to be audibly noticeable as errors.
+This was simple for me to verify, as any heavy redrawing of the graphic layer (such as by resizing the window) will introduce significant delays to tasks scheduled through the Max JavaScript Task object.

-In addition, the js object provides us with no way to interact directly with the garbage collector (GC).
+In addition, the js object provides us with no straightforward way to interact directly with the its garbage collector (GC).
-As a result, we have no control over when or for how long the GC may run, potentially also creating audibly late events when it does.
+As a result, we have no control over when the GC may run, potentially also creating audibly late events if a GC pass runs and has significant memory to clean up.

-In fact, I did indeed begin my work combining textual programming with commercial environments by attempting to use JavaScript in Max, and overcoming the timing limitations of the js object was one of the main initial motivations for the Scheme for Max project.
+In fact, I began my work combining textual programming with the Max environment by attempting to use the js object to build large-scale sequencing projects, and overcoming the timing limitations of the js object was one of the main initial motivations for the Scheme for Max project.
-Fortunately, there is nothing in the Max SDK (the C and C++ software development kit used for buidling Max extensions) that requires one to use any particular thread, thus any high-level language with an interpreter implemented in C or C++ could be used.
+Fortunately, there is nothing in the Max SDK (the C and C++ software development kit used for buidling Max extensions) that requires one to use any particular thread, thus any high-level language with an interpreter implemented in C or C++ can be used in the scheduler thread safely so long as messages coming from other threads are appropriately queued.

 Why use a Lisp language?
 ----------------------------------------------------------------------------------------------------